doodybrains/undecided/README.md

    > > then click ENTER and try `npm install -g undecided` again.

-      **If you installed undecided.js already you should make sure you have the latest version by typing:**
+      **If you already have undecided.js installed on your system make sure you have the latest version by typing:**

       ```npm update -g undecided```

-4. When the package has finished installing type in the following line:
+4. When the package has finished installing type the following line:

     ```undecided [number]```

-                  NOTE: [number] represents the number of links you want to include on your website.
+      > > _NOTE: [number] represents the number of links you want to include on your website._
-                  For example, if you wanted to include 3 links on your website you would type:
+      > > For example, if you wanted to include 3 links on your website you would type:

-                  undecided 3
+      > > ```undecided 3```

     then click ENTER